How to Make the Most of Expanded CRA Modernization Comment Period

 If you wanted to make a point about clarifying and expanding what clarifies for CRA credit, you could address activities your FI engages in that have a measurable impact in CRA lending but that don’t appear to qualify for CRA credit under the current or proposed rules.
 Don’t just complain vaguely that it’s frustrating to determine what qualifies for CRA credit and widely pronounce that an oversight exists.
 Don’t just say that your bank is a nice place and would never purposely avoid certain lending areas.
 Explain the specific circumstances and what it means in real economic terms.
 Show them what your FI really does.

-Your CRA analytics are a great tool for this task.
+Your Lending Compliance Management Suite is a great tool for this task.

 - Be specific.
 The proposal is 240 pages long.
 Make sure you cite the precise regulations or parts of the proposal where you have concerns, otherwise the agencies may misunderstand what you’re trying to convey.